jundalisay/superb/content/en/research/sun-tzu/art-of-war/chapter-03.md

 This is the method of attacking by stratagem.

-The rule in war is that if our forces are=
+The rule in war is that if our forces are:
 - 10 times the size of the enemy, then surround him
 - 5 times the enemy, attack him
 - 2 times the enemy, divide our army into two